Information for Undergraduate Students

 - Research help - Contact a librarian in person, by phone, by email or chat for assistance with your research.

-- Research advisory service - Undergraduates can make a thirty minute appointment with a librarian for help with library research in the humanities and social sciences.
+- Research appointments - Undergraduates can make a thirty minute appointment with a librarian for help with library research in the humanities and social sciences.

 - Charlene Conrad Liebau Library Prize for Undergraduate Research - The Library awards up to six annual prizes for the best lower-division ($750) and upper-division ($1000) papers from courses taught in departments across the campus.

 - Student Learning Center - The SLC in the César Chávez Student Center is the primary academic support unit for UC Berkeley.
 The SLC offers both drop-in and appointment-based writing help for undergraduates.

 Requesting materials from other libraries

 - Melvyl - Search for materials in all UC Libraries and worldwide.
 Use the Request button to borrow materials unavailable in the UC Berkeley Libraries.

 - NRLF - Some UC Berkeley materials are shelved at the Northern Regional Library Facility (NRLF) in Richmond.
 Use the Request button in OskiCat to send materials shelved in NRLF to an on-campus library for check-out or library use.

 - Interlibrary services - The Interlibrary Borrowing Service assists users to obtain materials that are not available at UC Berkeley.